-In today’s article, I want to run you through a complete core workout that you can use to improve your all-round hockey performance.
+In today’s article, I want to run you through a complete core workout that you can use to improve your all-around hockey performance.

-I say “all-round” hockey performance because it’s just the truth, there isn’t a single movement out on the ice that you can connect back to optimal core function.
+I say “all-around” hockey performance because it’s just the truth, there isn’t a single movement out on the ice that you can connect back to optimal core function.

 A well-developed core will increase your speed, keep you stronger on the puck, improve your shot power, reduce your risk for injury, and improve your total body power output.

 A1: Alternating Chopper Sit-Ups x 10 per side

 A3: Alternating T-Stabs From Plank x 10 per side

 A4: Plank With Lower Body Rotations x 30 secs

 Rest 10-30 seconds in between each exercise, progressively trying to decrease the time between exercises each week.